genicam/harvesters/README.rst

 Techincally speaking, Harvester consists of two Python modules, Harvester Core and Harvester GUI, and technically speaking, each library is responsible for the following tasks:

-- Harvester Core: Image acquisition & device manipulation
+- Harvester Core: Image acquisition & remote device manipulation
 - Harvester GUI: Image data visualization

 Harvester consumes image acquisition libraries, so-called GenTL Producers.
 Just grabbing a GenTL Producer and GenICam compliant machine vision cameras, then Harvester will supply you the acquired image data as `numpy <http://www.numpy.org>`_ array to make your image processing task productive.